Code-Differently-Instructors/Instructor-Tips/Sprints/sprint-planning-instructor.md

 A template of the Trello board is [here](https://trello.com/b/rkGHsOBW/devshop-sprint-planning-template#).
 Employees can create a copy of the template to create their own boards.

-- Decide the length of a Sprint.
-    - This is the task of the instructors
-    - 1 week or 2 weeks
+- A sprint is time-boxed for 2 weeks

 - Establish the goals for the sprint.